uc-cdis/gen3.org/content/resources/faq/_index.md

 you will also need to update `portal_app` in the manifest.

-<h4>I branched out windmill portal, should I update manifest with a new version of
+<h4>I branched out the Windmill portal, should I update manifest with a new
-portal?</h4>
+version of portal?</h4>

 Yes, you can update the manifest to use your version of the portal and use `gen3 kube-setup-portal` or `gen3 roll portal` to changes to take effect.